willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Check the virtual battery level on the motion controller - in mixed reality, turn the controllers over, and you'll be able to see a battery icon.
 If it is red, please go ahead and replace the batteries.
 Battery reporting typically reports higher than the actual level immediately after connecting a controller.
 Please wait around 15 seconds to let battery level to stabilize and then read the level.

-You can try a one-time workaround of unplugging the USB cable on your HMD and plugging it back into the PC.
+You can try a one-time workaround of unplugging the USB cable on your headset and plugging it back into the PC.
 This will restart the controller functionality on the PC.

 Check if the motion controllers LEDs are brightly lit or dimly lit - brightly lit means that they are paired and connected.
 Dimly lit means that they aren't connected.